Open Source Happy Hour

 There was definitely a sense, there's a rite of passage in running all these systems, right?

-You can just run like you're so like, I guess whatever was happening was the sysadmins were figuring out who was actually like doing a lot of stuff on their computers.
+You can just run like you're, you're, you're so like, I guess whatever it was, it was happening was the sysadmins were figuring out who was actually like doing a lot of stuff on their computers.

-And like, I had taken over the Condor pool and was running on all the other grad students computers at the night and all that stuff.
+And like I had taken over the Condor pool and was running on all the other grad students computers at the, at the night and all that stuff.

 I think that was like kind of an old school view of open source software.